-This flaky Pan Seared Halibut with Creamy Lemon Dill White Sauce are absolutely delicious!
-The rich dill white wine sauce compliments the crisp pan seared halibut so wonderfully, you'll want to make more...and soon!
+This flaky Pan Seared Halibut with Lemon Dill White Cream Sauce is absolutely delicious!
+The rich dill white wine sauce compliments the crisp pan-seared halibut so wonderfully, you'll want to make more...and soon!

 Everyone else in our home absolutely loves seafood, all of it, but halibut is one of my personal favorites.
 This dish was all about me, from the roasted cauliflower steaks to the 'i love everything lemon' sauce and the oh so fabulous flaky white meat of the halibut and even the bacon fried leek, this dinner was catered to Mom.

 - Halibut Steaks - Or fillets will make this dish.
 You could also swap for other white fish like cod.

 - Salt & Pepper - Sea salt, kosher, regular all work.
 Pepper you can use white or black.

 - Coconut Oil - Organic is the way to go.

 - Dry White Wine - Optional, if you don't have it you can skip it.
 In this recipe we used a Pinot Grigio.